Homelessness is not normal.

 Make 2018 the year we end homelessness.

-Chris Anderson is a 17 year old student, Homeless Volunteer and member of SDLP Youth Executive from North Belfast.
+Chris Anderson is a 17 year old student and Homeless Volunteer.